Slow Cooker Buffalo Chicken

 How to serve buffalo chicken:

-• Serve this buffalo chicken on hamburger buns or slider rolls with a side of chips or crunchy carrot and celery sticks.
+• Classic: Serve this buffalo chicken on hamburger buns or slider rolls with a side of chips or crunchy carrot and celery sticks.
 Adding coleslaw to the sandwich gives it an extra layer of texture and flavor.

 • Looking for a heartier option?
 Spoon it over baked potatoes, mashed potatoes, or even baked sweet potatoes for a delicious twist.